1gravity/Kotlin-Bloc/website/docs/architecture/blocowner/bloc_owner.md

 ## Motivation

-In [A Matter of Taste](../bloc/reducer#a-matter-of-taste) we discussed two different styles for defining reducers (catch-all vs single-action reducers).
-The idea of `Bloc Owners` was inspired by the [Orbit](https://orbit-mvi.org/) framework which takes the idea of single-action reducers one step further than what we have so far, which is:
+In [A Matter of Taste](../bloc/reducer#a-matter-of-taste) we discussed two different styles to define reducers (catch-all vs single-action reducers).
+In this chapter we take the idea of single-action reducers one step further.
+To recap, this is what we have so far:

 ```kotlin
 bloc<Int, Action>(context, 1) {